WendellAdriel/laravel-validated-dto-docs/basics/mapping-dto-properties.md

 ### Mapping data before transforming

 Sometimes the data you have in your DTO is not the same you want to your Model, Array, JSON.
-You can use the `mapToTransform` method to map your data before transforming your DTO to another structure:
+You can use the `mapToTransform` method to map your data before transforming your DTO to another type:

 ```php
 protected function mapToTransform(): array